-New England Airways started an airmail service between Sydney and Brisbane on 24 November 1931 replacing the ANA service that had ceased on 26 June 1931.
+New England Airways started an airmail service between Sydney and Brisbane on 24 November 1931.
+New England Airways was renamed Airlines of Australia in October 1935.

-From 1 January 1930, Kingsford Smith and Charles Ulm's ANA had flown a Brisbane - Sydney service.
-The shown cover was flown from Sydney to Brisbane on the first flight.
+The shown cover was postmarked in Sydney on 31 December and flown from there to Brisbane on the first flight.
 The pilot and co-pilot were Kingsford Smith and Scotty Allan.

 This registered cover was flown from Brisbane to Melbourne.
 It is postmarked at Brisbane late on 31 May 1930 and so would have been flown to Sydney on 1 June and then flown on the second Sydney - Melbourne flight on 2 June.
 It is backstamped 2 June.